Biometris/statgenIBD/cran-comments.md

-## Release with 'bug' fixes.
+## Minor release

-- Though not really a bug fix, after the latest release we noticed a major bottleneck in the code that slowed down calculations a lot.
-Calculations are now sped up by about a factor 3.
+- Some extra functionality and an extra vignette are added.

 ----

 ## Test environments

-* local Windows 10 install, R 4.1.2
+* local Windows 10 install, R 4.2.1
 * winbuilder (release)
 * macbuilder (release)
 * Ubuntu (on github actions, devel and release)